LaunchYourVibe

 Label

-LaunchYourVibe T-13
+LAUNCHYOURVIBE T-13

 A label 8px from its field looks owned.
 A label 16px away looks like a heading.
 The gap between things signals their relationship: closer means "these belong together."